sstarzh/Agility-2018-Afm-Flowmon-out-of-path-integrated-DDoS-solution/docs/module2/lab2.rst

 AFM DDoS profile and virtual server
 -----------------------------------

-Flowmon is using iControl REST interface to provision necessary parameters in AFM
+..
+NOTE:: Flowmon uses iControl REST interface to provision necessary parameters in AFM

--  Navigate to **Security --> DoS protection --> DoS profiles** and confirm that the DoS profile has been provisioned for the protected subnet
+-  In AFM TMUI Navigate to **Security --> DoS protection --> DoS profiles** and confirm that the DoS profile has been provisioned for the protected subnet

     |image16|